solgenomics/DroneImageScripts/README.md

 This repository contains all Python drone image processing scripts which are used by the ImageBreed (http://imagebreed.org) plant breeding and genetics image processing web-database pipeline.
 The web-database is based on the BreedBase open-source system for plant breeding and genetics (https://github.com/solgenomics/sgn)

-To pull in a standalone docker image, so that you can use these scripts, use the following command.
+To pull in and run a standalone docker image, so that you can use these scripts, use the following command.
 This docker image has OpenCV and all other dependencies installed.

 `sudo docker run -r -d nmorales3142/imagebreeddroneimagescripts:latest`